 - Early Chinese Canadians 1858-1947 (Library and Archives Canada) (Archived Content)

 - First Among Equals: The Prime Minister in Canadian Life and Politics (Library and Archives Canada) (Archived Content)

 - Discover Canada - Canada's History

 - Our Ontario

 - The Ships List

-For American primary sources, see the Subject Guide: American History: Archives and Primary Sources
+For American primary sources, see the Subject Guide: American History: Finding and Using Primary Sources, Newspapers and Archives.

 Centre for Research Libraries

 The Center for Research Libraries (CRL)